Updated 10 June 2022

 - Prince Rudolf of Liechtenstein – a nephew of Reigning Prince Hans Adam II – in 2012 married Tılsım Tanberk from Turkey.
 The couple has twins.

 - The Dutchman Dennis Verbaas in 2017 married Tunku Tun Aminah Maimunah Iskandariah Sultan Ibrahim of Johor.
+They have a son and a daughter.

 - Prince Harry of Wales in 2018 married Meghan Markle from the USA.
 She said herself: “My dad is Caucasian and my mom is African American.
 I’m half black and half white”.
+They have a son and a daughter.

 - In 2018 Sultan Muhammad V of Kelantan married Oksana Voevodina from Russia.
 They were divorced in 2019 just after the birth of their first child.